charlesmorisset/known-cyber-attacks/1996-1999 Moonlight Maze attacks/README.md

 - US Army
 - US Air Force
 - US Department of Defense
+- US National Oceanic and Atmospheric Administration
+- UK Institute of Personnel and Development
-- Various universities and academic organisations in the USA and UK
+- Various universities, research organisations, and academic organisations in the USA and UK
 - Various public libraries in the USA

-[1]
+- Various organisations and businesses in Canada, Brazil, Germany, Norway, and Thailand [[10](https://medium.com/@chris_doman/the-first-sophistiated-cyber-attacks-how-operation-moonlight-maze-made-history-2adb12cc43f7)]

 # Modus operandi of the attackers

-The attackers would start by targeting specific web servers with an exploit against the vulnerable PHF binary, which was commonly located in the 'cgi-bin' directory of the web server.
-[2]
+The attackers would start by targeting specific web servers with an exploit against the vulnerable PHF binary, which was commonly located in the 'cgi-bin' directory of the web server. [[2](https://insecure.org/sploits/phf-cgi.html)]

-This exploit allowed the attackers to exfiltrate the credentials of users [2], usually via an FTP connection.
-[3]
+This exploit allowed the attackers to exfiltrate the credentials of users [[2](https://insecure.org/sploits/phf-cgi.html)], usually via an FTP connection. [[3](https://securelist.com/penquins-moonlit-maze/77883/)]

 Once the attackers gained access to the server using stolen credentials, they would attempt to gain root permissions by running various escalation of privilege exploits.

-Once the attackers had root privileges, they would typically deploy network sniffers, exfiltration tools, and other malware onto the compromised server for several months.
-[4]
+Once the attackers had root privileges, they would typically deploy network sniffers, exfiltration tools, and other malware onto the compromised server for several months. [[4](https://www.youtube.com/watch?v=jgTDvvl_j5Y)]

 After exfiltrating as much data as possible for several weeks / months, the attackers would then survey the network of the compromised machine, in the hope of discovering more vulnerable servers on the network.

-Typically, each server they compromised would be leveraged as a proxy / staging server for the attackers to tunnel their malicious activity through.
-[3] [4]
+Typically, each server they compromised would be leveraged as a proxy / staging server for the attackers to tunnel their malicious activity through. [[3](https://securelist.com/penquins-moonlit-maze/77883/)] [[4](https://www.youtube.com/watch?v=jgTDvvl_j5Y)]

 # Impact of the attack

 Thousands of documents were stolen from dozens of organisations in the USA and UK.
-These documents usually contained sensitive information relating to national security, military technologies and encryption techniques.
-[8]
+These documents usually contained sensitive information relating to national security, military technologies, and encryption techniques. [[8](https://en.wikipedia.org/wiki/Moonlight_Maze)]

-Not much is publicly known about exactly what information was stolen, due to the fact that the FBI has kept this information classified despite multiple Freedom of Information requests.
-[1]
+Not much is publicly known about exactly what information was stolen, due to the fact that the FBI has kept this information classified despite multiple Freedom of Information requests. [[1](https://www.youtube.com/watch?v=zSrjkWDXSS8)]

 # Categorisation in the STRIDE Model
 ### Spoofing
-The attackers used stolen credentials in order to imitate government personnel, military personnel, university students, and others.
-[4]
+The attackers used stolen credentials in order to imitate government personnel, military personnel, university students, and others. [[4](https://www.youtube.com/watch?v=jgTDvvl_j5Y)]

+The attackers compromised servers in various countries (UK, Canada, Brazil, Germany, Norway, Thailand) and turned them into proxies for the purpose of spoofing malicious traffic to appear as if it was coming from a legitimate source.
 ### Tampering
 The attackers used kernel patchers for SunOS systems in order to gain low level access to the system.
-(Probably for the purposes of hiding malicious activity) [5]
+(Probably for the purpose of hiding malicious activity) [[5](https://media.kasperskycontenthub.com/wp-content/uploads/sites/43/2018/03/07180254/Penquins_Moonlit_Maze_AppendixB.pdf)]
 ### Repudiation
-The attackers used log cleaners in order to wipe traces of malicious activity [5]
+The attackers used log cleaners in order to wipe traces of malicious activity [[5](https://media.kasperskycontenthub.com/wp-content/uploads/sites/43/2018/03/07180254/Penquins_Moonlit_Maze_AppendixB.pdf)]
 ### Information Disclosure
-The attackers used network sniffers, keyloggers, and exfiltration scripts to steal thousands of documents over a period of 4 years [1] [4]
+The attackers used network sniffers, keyloggers, and exfiltration scripts to steal thousands of documents over a period of 4 years [[1](https://www.youtube.com/watch?v=zSrjkWDXSS8)] [[4](https://www.youtube.com/watch?v=jgTDvvl_j5Y)]
 ### Denial of Service
 N/A
 ### Escalation of Privilege
-The attackers used various exploit bundles for SunOS and IRIX systems in order to gain root privileges [5]
+The attackers used various exploit bundles for SunOS and IRIX systems in order to gain root privileges [[5](https://media.kasperskycontenthub.com/wp-content/uploads/sites/43/2018/03/07180254/Penquins_Moonlit_Maze_AppendixB.pdf)]

 # CVEs
-### CVE-1999-0025 (EoP vulnerability against IRIX systems)
+### CVE-1999-0025 (Buffer overflow vulnerability against IRIX systems)
-This is a buffer overflow vulnerability in the 'df' program, which allows an attacker to run arbitrary commands with root privileges [6]
+This is a buffer overflow vulnerability in the 'df' program, which allows an attacker to run arbitrary commands with root privileges [[6](https://www.exploit-db.com/exploits/19274)]

 The 'df' program was designed for IRIX 5.x and IRIX 6.x systems.

-The Moonlight Maze attackers used this exploit for escalation of privilege.
-[5]
+The Moonlight Maze attackers used this exploit for escalation of privilege. [[5](https://media.kasperskycontenthub.com/wp-content/uploads/sites/43/2018/03/07180254/Penquins_Moonlit_Maze_AppendixB.pdf)]

 ### CVE-1999-0067 (RCE vulnerability in the PHF binary in httpd web servers)
-This vulnerability allows an attacker to remotely execute commands by using shell metacharacters in a malicious url string [2] [7]
+This vulnerability allows an attacker to remotely execute commands by using shell metacharacters in a malicious url string [[2](https://insecure.org/sploits/phf-cgi.html)] [[7](https://www.cvedetails.com/cve/CVE-1999-0067/)]

-The Moonlight Maze attackers used this exploit for compromising specific web servers.
-[3] [4]
+The Moonlight Maze attackers used this exploit for compromising specific web servers. [[3](https://securelist.com/penquins-moonlit-maze/77883/)] [[4](https://www.youtube.com/watch?v=jgTDvvl_j5Y)]

 # What measures have been put in place as a result of the attack
-The FBI attempted to mitigate this attack by removing the vulnerable PHF binary from publicly available government and military web servers.
-[4]
+The FBI attempted to mitigate this attack by removing the vulnerable PHF binary from publicly available government and military web servers. [[4](https://www.youtube.com/watch?v=jgTDvvl_j5Y)]

-The Metropolitan Police turned one of the infected servers in London against the attackers in an attempt to collect intelligence about the attack.
-[3] [4] [9]
+The Metropolitan Police turned one of the infected servers in London against the attackers in an attempt to collect intelligence about the attack. [[3](https://securelist.com/penquins-moonlit-maze/77883/)] [[4](https://www.youtube.com/watch?v=jgTDvvl_j5Y)] [[9](https://www.zdnet.com/article/ancient-moonlight-maze-backdoor-remerges-as-modern-apt/)]

-It was later revealed in the Snowden leaks that both Canadian and American authorities had conducted counter-intelligence operations against Moonlight Maze [4]
+It was later revealed in the Snowden leaks that both Canadian and American authorities had conducted counter-intelligence operations against Moonlight Maze [[4](https://www.youtube.com/watch?v=jgTDvvl_j5Y)]
-(Note: In the Snowden leaks, Moonlight Maze is referenced under the codenames "Storm Cloud" & "MAKERSMARK") [9]
+(Note: In the Snowden leaks, Moonlight Maze is referenced under the codenames "Storm Cloud" & "MAKERSMARK") [[9](https://www.zdnet.com/article/ancient-moonlight-maze-backdoor-remerges-as-modern-apt/)]

 # Summary video
 [Here is a video](https://www.youtube.com/watch?v=9RorL9y70GU) that summarises the Moonlight Maze attack.